 You can easily identify your strengths and weaknesses by zoning in on high-performing content, driving traffic and conversions, and low-performing channels and content with high bounce rates.

 Google Analytics provides information like “Audience Insights” and “Acquisition Channels” that let you dig deep into your traffic demographics and where they are coming from.
 Keep a constant eye on the data; it will help you discover opportunities in untapped audience segments or platforms generating interest currently.

-3. Social Listening Tools
+3. Harness the Power of Social Listening Tools

 Your SWOT analysis is not done without understanding what is the audience sentiment out there for your brand.
 Every day people are talking about you and your competitors.
 Listening to them will better inform all of your SWOT quadrants.